BJTerry/BoardGameBench/DESIGN.md

    - NimGame
    - BattleshipGame
    - WarGame
-   - Each with specific state classes
+   - Each with specific state classes and consistent method implementations

 ## Key Design Decisions